 Turning Waste Into Community Resource

-Sweet Water Foundation’s programs provide a vibrant environment for hands-on learning in a space that embodies the nexus between inspiration, education, and action.
+Sweet Water’s new innovative, interactive facility, located in the heart of Milwaukee’s Bayview neighborhood, provides a vibrant environment for hands-on learning in a space that embodies the nexus between inspiration, education and action.
 It is vital that young people understand how and why the city has evolved and how it may come to look in the future.
-As such, our goal at Sweet Water is to nurture a culture that facilitates the acquisition of learning, tools and collaborations necessary to bring about transformative change.
+Our goal at Sweet Water is to provide a space and nurture a culture that facilitates the acquisition of learning, tools and collaborations necessary to bring about transformative change.